Everyone always talks about “problem resolution” & its importance in determining customer satisfaction.

 Regardless of “whose fault it was”.

-You need to react quickly, accurately & constantly communicate through the process.
+You need to react quickly, accurately & constantly communicate throughout the entire process.

 In certain businesses & situations, it may be best…for ALL parties concerned…to simply “make it right”.

 But there are also situations, especially in the murky world of financial services where very few, if any, customers have advanced degrees in the Terms & Conditions (or even have read them).